ThornstromDeveloper/CSharp/README.md

 #### String.Join

-Concatenates the members of a collection, using the specified separator between each member.
+Concatenates all the elements of a string array, using the specified separator between each element.

 ```
 string[] words = { "one", "two", "three" };